giorn/Projects/README.md

 - Optimization
 - Machine Learning

-These projects are related to my industrial PhD supervised by A. Iouditski (Laboratoire Jean Kuntzmann, Saint-Martin-d'Hères, France) in collaboration with STMicroelectronics (Crolles, France):
+These projects are related to my industrial PhD supervised by A. Iouditski (Laboratoire Jean Kuntzmann) in collaboration with STMicroelectronics (Crolles, France):
-G.Caron, *Statistical learning techniques: application to inverse design and optimization of silicon germanium heterojunction bipolar transistors*, 2024
+G. Caron, *Statistical learning techniques: application to inverse design and optimization of silicon germanium heterojunction bipolar transistors*, 2024

 ### Work in Progress